AjayKMehta/template-dotnet/README.md

 ##### Dependency Review 📦

-**Description**: Scans pull requests for dependency changes[^dep], highlighting security vulnerabilities and licensing issues.
+Scans pull requests for dependency changes[^dep], highlighting security vulnerabilities and licensing issues.

 [^dep]: Skips if PR is from dependabot.